 US students are expected to have a cumulative grade point average of 3.0 or above.
 However applications will be considered from students with a slightly lower GPA, especially if special circumstances apply.
 It is expected that students will normally be studying with us during their Junior or Senior years although some students are accepted during their sophomore year.

-If English is not your first language, we will require you to prove your English language proficiency by taking internationally validated tests such as IELTS or TOEFL.
-Please refer to the table below; which outlines the requirements for each department.
-If you are planning to take modules from across different departments the highest score will be required; for example if you take one Arts module and three Social Sciences modules you will require IELTS 7.0 or equivalent.
+If English is not your first language or you are applying from a non majority English speaking country, we will require you to prove your English language proficiency by taking internationally validated tests such as IELTS or TOEFL.
+Please refer to the English Language Requirements Page which outlines the requirements for each QML department.
+If you are planning to take modules from across different departments the highest score will be required; for example if you take one Arts module and three Social Sciences modules you will need IELTS 7.0 or equivalent.

 We accept applications from four sources:

-- Through a US Study Abroad programme such as The College of Global Studies at Arcadia University, Butler University's Institute for Study Abroad, Inter-Study or Marymount College, you should refer to the publications issued by these organisations for application procedures
+- Through a US Study Abroad programme such as The College of Global Studies at Arcadia University, Butler University's Institute for Study Abroad, ISA, IES Abroad, Globalinks or Marymount College, you should refer to the publications issued by these organisations for application procedures

 Please note that applications from any of these sources are considered equally on their own individual merits.